Archdiocese of San Francisco

-The Archdiocese of San Francisco (Latin: Archdiœcesis Sancti Francisci; Spanish: Archidiócesis de San Francisco) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the northern California region of the United States.
-It covers the City and County of San Francisco and the Counties of Marin and San Mateo.
-The Archdiocese of San Francisco was canonically erected on July 29, 1853, by Pope Pius IX and its cathedral is the Cathedral of Saint Mary of the Assumption.
+The Archdiocese of San Francisco (Latin: Archdiœcesis Sancti Francisci; Spanish: Arquidiócesis de San Francisco) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the northern California region of the United States.
+The Archdiocese of San Francisco was erected on July 29, 1853, by Pope Pius IX.
+Its cathedral is the Cathedral of Saint Mary of the Assumption.

-This archdiocese is the metropolitan see of a province which also has the dioceses of Honolulu (Hawaii), Las Vegas (Nevada), Reno (Nevada), Salt Lake City (Utah), Oakland (California), San Jose (California), Santa Rosa (California), Sacramento (California), and Stockton (California).
+Territory

+The Archdiocese of San Francisco covers San Francisco, Marin County, and San Mateo County.
+It is the metropolitan see of a province that includes the following suffragan dioceses: